pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 basic-grafana            LoadBalancer   10.15.255.169   34.123.168.114   3000:30657/TCP        35m
 ```

-In the output above, the `EXTERNAL-IP` column is the LoadBalancer domain name.
+In the output above, the `EXTERNAL-IP` column is the LoadBalancer IP.

 You can access the `<grafana-lb>:3000` address using your web browser to view monitoring metrics.
-Replace `<grafana-lb>` with the LoadBalancer domain name.
+Replace `<grafana-lb>` with the LoadBalancer IP.

 The initial Grafana login credentials are: